Rasphier/Rasphier/README.md

 👋 Greetings, I’m @Rasphier.
 I'm interested in learning how to code from scratch after obtaining a Biomedical Science degree.
-I am currently learning web development and python.
+I am currently learning web development and software design.

 <!---